wp-plugins/monster-widget/readme.txt

 ===Monster Widget===

-Contributors: automattic, mfields
+Contributors: automattic, mfields, lancewillett
 Tags: widget, theme development, debug
 License: GPLv2 or later
 Requires at least: 3.2.0
-Tested up to: 3.5
+Tested up to: 4.0
 Stable tag: trunk

 Provides a quick and easy method of adding all core widgets to a sidebar for testing purposes.